Evaluating The Explainability of State-of-the-Art Deep Learning-based Network Intrusion Detection Systems: Background

 \textbf{HELAD} \cite{helad} uses ensemble learning consisting of an unsupervised autoencoder as a base learner which learns the profile for normal network traffic and a supervised LSTM (Long-term short-term memory) which is trained using the autoencoder’s output to detect continuous attacks.
 The model is re-trained using a new concept of time slice re-training.
 It also uses dynamic thresholds and integrated learning parameters to keep the anomaly detection performance from degradation.

+\textbf{Deep ResNIDS} \cite{resnids} uses a combination of three deep-neural network stages to detect novel attacks at the packet traffic-level: a malicious packet detector (supervised) which detects known malicious traffic, an anomaly detector (unsupervised) which distinguishes novel packets (out-of-distribution, zero-day and adversarial attacks) from truly benign packets and a novelty detector (supervised) which distinguishes adversarial manipulated packets from truly novel packets.
+To re-train the models in above three stages for addressing evolving attacks, a transfer learning approach is used wherein all but few of the trained layers' weights are frozen and an additional layer is appended to the model for training.

-The above state-of-the-art systems were selected since: (1) they were published in prominent avenues (NDSS, USENIX Security, ACSAC) and include works published as recently as 2023, (2) provide a clear performance comparison with Kitsune (which is the most cited deep learning-based NIDS with an open-source implementation) and (3) they cover a diverse ground on the application of deep learning in network intrusion detection.
+The above state-of-the-art systems were selected since: (1) they were published in prominent avenues (NDSS, USENIX Security, ACSAC, Computers \& Security journal) and include works published as recently as 2024, (2) they provide a clear performance comparison with Kitsune (which is the most cited deep learning-based NIDS with an open-source implementation) and (3) they cover a diverse ground on the application of deep learning in network intrusion detection.
 Kitsune uses an ensemble of autoencoders while ENIDrift builds on top of that by including a sub-classifier generation and updation module to address concept drift in real-world networks.
 HorusEye's Magnifier switches the ensemble of autoencoders for a single asymmetric autoencoder to keep the solution lightweight and reduce the false-positive rate.
 HELAD uses a single autoencoder as well but combines it with an LSTM network.
+Deep ResNIDS employs three stages of deep-learning classifiers to detect novel attacks out of which the latter two stages (anomaly detector and novelty detector) use autoencoders.